BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_7_Accessing_Bitcoind_with_Java.md

 ### Making your first RPC Call

-In order to use an RPC method using `JavaBitcoindRpcClient`, you'll find that the `BitcoindRpcClient` provides most of the functionality that can be accessed through `bitcoin-cli` or `curl`.
+In order to use an RPC method using `JavaBitcoindRpcClient`, you'll find that the `BitcoindRpcClient` provides most of the functionality that can be accessed through `bitcoin-cli` or `curl`, using the same method names.
+For more details about the commands that you are able to execute and what to expect back, you should refer to [3.2: Knowing Your Bitcoin Setup](03_2_Knowing_Your_Bitcoin_Setup.md).

-For example, to execute the `getmininginfo`, you should use the `getMiningInfo()` method:
+For example, to execute the `getmininginfo` command to get the block information and the difficulty on the network, you should use the `getMiningInfo()` method:
 ```java
 MiningInfo info = rpcClient.getMiningInfo();
 System.out.println("Mining Information");